uswds/uswds-site/pages/patterns/select-language/two-languages.md

 ## Changelog
-- July 28, 2022.
-Created: Guidance informed by research conducted by USAgov in cooperation with multiple agencies and the Multilingual Community of Practice.
+- Created July 28, 2022.
+Guidance informed by research conducted by USAgov in cooperation with multiple agencies and the Multilingual Community of Practice.